nikiizvorski/RxJava-Todo-APP/README.md

 # RxJava-Todo-APP
-RxJava Todo App using the library
+RxJava Todo App using the library RxJava and Butterknife to remove the boilerplate code

 ## Getting Started